Gap sequences and Topological properties of Bedford-McMullen sets: Introduction

 where $\gamma>0$ is a constant, see Proposition~\ref{prop1} for details.
 Thus, in order to obtain the asymptotic behaviour of gap sequences, it suffices to know the asymptotic behaviour of $h_E(\delta)$.
 Using the techniques in \cite{MXX} and also some ideas in \cite{Xiao}, we explore local topological structure and metric structure of Bedford-McMullen sets.
 As a result, we finally obtain the asymptotic estimate of $h_E(\delta)$ and thus that of $\{g_k(E)\}$.
 Noticing that by definition, $\#\mathscr{C}(A_{\delta/2})=h_A(\delta)$, we also obtain the asymptotic estimate of $\#\mathscr{C}(A_{\delta})$.

-We remark that Bedford-McMullen sets are typical self-affine sets.
+Bedford-McMullen sets are classical self-affine sets.
+They often serve as a testing ground for questions, conjectures or counterexamples.
 Originally, these sets were studied independently by Bedford~\cite{Bedfo84} and McMullen~\cite{McMul84}.
 There are many interesting works to study the dimensions and Lipschitz equivalence of these sets and their varieties.
 We refer the reader to \cite{Baran07, FFK, Fraser20,FraOl11,KenPe96,King95,LalGa92,LiLiMi13,Olsen11,Peres94, RaYaZh20} and references therein.

 The paper is organized as follows.
 In section~2, we recall the definition of Bedford-McMullen sets and present the main result.
 We also introduce two conditions: the component separation condition (CSC for short) and the exponential rate condition (ERC for short).
 In section~3, we prove that both the CSC and the ERC imply the certain asymptotic behaviour of gap sequences.
 The main result is proved in section~4.
-Finally, we give further remarks in section~5.
+In section~5, we apply our main result to Lipschitz equivalence of Bedford-McMullen sets.
+Finally, we give further remarks in section~6.